xTheFreeZe/wiki.marwin/Backers.md

 Thank you very much for your support.

-This list is updated once per month.
+This list is updated once per month on every 5th day of the month.

 <table>
 <tr><td width=200>Florin Gheorghies<td>$725